FrugalX/narrative-intelligence-engine/getting-started.md

 ## **Step 4: Expand Toward Project Goals**

-Once you understand the system and can run agents confidently, begin tackling structured tasks such as:
+Once you understand the system and can run agents confidently, begin tackling structured tasks.

-* Adding new fields to planning schemas
-* Building UI elements to visualize story structure
-* Integrating Codex queries and vector retrieval
-* Running the scene pipeline end-to-end

 ### 🎯 Outcome